 Once You’ve Re-published

-Once you’ve re-published your title (uploaded it to IngramSpark, Amazon, etc.), go to your Amazon Author Central page and claim all of your books—the old editions and the new.
+Once you’ve re-published your title (uploaded it to IngramSpark, Draft2Digital, Amazon, etc.), create an Amazon Author Central page and claim all of your books—the old editions and the new.
 Edit the book description so that first line of the old edition lets readers know that it has been replaced and to search for the new ISBN.

-(I do this very same thing when I put out a new edition of my Self-Publishing Boot Camp Guide for Authors, 4th Edition.
-If you look at my Amazon Author Central page, you’ll see that the 1st, 2nd, and 3rd editions of this guide refer to the new 4th edition.)
+(I do this very same thing when I put out a new edition of my Self-Publishing Boot Camp Guide for Authors.
+If you look at my Amazon Author Central page, you’ll see that previous editions of this guide refer to the new edition.)

 It will take a while for the book systems to stop referring readers to your old book.
 Eventually, it will show up as out of print and customers will also see your new one.
 However, your old book will be available from resellers forever.
 This is frustrating but there’s nothing to be done about it.
 Just be patient, do your marketing, and be happy that you’ve reclaimed your book!

 The awesome Victoria Strauss keeps a running tab of predatory publishing companies on her Writer Beware pages sponsored by the Science Fiction and Fantasy Writers of America (with additional support from the Mystery Writers of America, the Horror Writers Association, and the American Society of Journalists and Authors).
 Thank you!

 These pages are beloved by all authors as it includes alerts on current scams, thumbs down agencies and publishers lists, a list of vanity/subsidy publishers, and much sensible advice for writers looking for services and freelancers.

 Check these lists before you contractually engage with a self-publishing service, marketing and promotion services, a literary agency or a small press.
 Scammy vanity presses know how to look like real publishers, and many authors are fooled to the cost of tens of thousands of wasted dollars.